-House arrest in Spring Grove-area fire
+House arrest for Spring Grove-area man who torched ex's sweater

 A Spring Grove-area man who torched his girlfriend's sweater inside their attached garage must spend two months on house arrest, according to court records.